czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

-description = "Learn how to do a manicure at home" image = "/v1630167261/manicure_xsm4w2.jpg" tags = ["Manicure", "Nails", "Beauty"] title = "How to do a manicure at home"
+description = "Learn how to do a manicure at home" image = "/v1630167261/manicure_xsm4w2.jpg" tags = ["Manicure", "Nails", "Beauty"] title = "Who else wants to know how to do a manicure at home?"

 +++
 When you think about self-care.
 Knowing how to do a manicure at home may not be on the top of your list.